 Stereotactic Body Radiation Therapy (SBRT) For Liver Cancer

-Radiation therapy uses high-energy x-rays to destroy cancer cells.
+Radiation therapy uses high-energy x-rays (photons) to destroy cancer cells.
 There are different types of radiation therapy but the most commonly used type is called External Beam Radiation Therapy (EBRT).

 Recent revolutionary improvements in technology allow visualisation and control of the liver movement while a patient is receiving therapy.
 Modern technology also allows for the delivery of highly precise, focused radiation to the cancer target while minimising the damage done to healthy tissues.